Source: Based on lecture/discussion sessions with Swami Devanand.

 Edited by: Abhay B. Joshi

 We are not happy because we forget to be happy.
-We become unhappy easily - sickness, failures, disappointments, criticism, fear of future etc. But we forget to be happy about food, sunrise, sunset, nature, friends, good news, good health, being alive, and so on.
+We have the twin curse of selective perception – we only notice things that cause unhappiness – and selective memory – we only remember unhappy moments.
+We become unhappy easily – sickness, failures, disappointments, criticism, fear of future etc. But we forget to be happy about food, sunrise, sunset, nature, friends, good news, good health, being alive, and so on.

 I am sure there are several, but, I will only mention a few that we are more prone to waste!
 Each of them is worth talking as a separate topic, but, since we are short of time, I will only discuss them briefly.